wpdas/alem-docs-web/src/md/router/routes-docs.md

 `Router` can handle links in two ways:

 - **URLBased:** This is the default behavior.
-Every link will reload the page by changing the URL structure in the browser;
+Every link will change the URL structure in the browser;
-- **ContentBased:** This behavior does not change the URL in the browser and does not reload the page.
+- **ContentBased:** This behavior does not change the URL in the browser.
 Therefore, it is faster to display content on the screen.

 You can pass the type of behavior using the `type` property of Routes.